JulianHayward/Azure-MG-Sub-Governance-Reporting/README.md

 * __Azure Active Directory (AAD)__
   * Insights on those Service Principals where a Role assignment exists (scopes: Management Group, Subscription, ResourceGroup, Resource):
     * Type=ManagedIdentity
-      * Core information on the Service Principal such as related Ids and use case information
+      * Core information on the Service Principal such as related Ids, use case information and Role assignments
+      * For UserManaged Identities the count of assignment to Resources is reported
     * Type=Application
       * Secrets and Certificates expiry information & warning
       * Report on external Service Principals